jdrab/sabre-vcard-dumper/README.md

 # Sabredav vcard exporter
 ---------------------------------------------------------

-Saves vcard data to a $UUID.vcf in directory data/user_login/addressbook_uri/UUID.vcf.
+Exports vcard data to a $UUID.vcf in directory data/user_login/addressbook_uri/UUID.vcf, if files.one_vcard_per_contact is set to 1.
-It also creates a _full.vcf file containing every contact from this addresbook.
+Also if files.one_merged_vcard_per_addressbook is set to 1 a merged $addressbook.vcf will be created per addressbook.

 **Note**: does not check the vcard validity